 The NVDIMM HW register calculation requires the register address offset for the register being accessed by the driver and the specific NVDIMM described by the namespace for the IO being accessed.
 The register address offset for BW command registers is found by referencing the NFIT NVDIMM control region table, command register offset in block control region and size of command register in block control window.
-The register address offset for BW status registers is found by referencing the NFIT NVDIMM control region and size of status register address offset for BW status register in block control region and size of status register in block control window.
+The register address offset for BW status registers is found by referencing the NFIT NVDIMM control region and size of command register address offset for BW status registers is found by referencing the NFIT NVDIMM control region table, command register address offset for BW status registers is found by referencing the NFIT NVDIMM control region table, status register offset in block control region and size of status register in block control window.
 Likewise, to find the register address offset for BW aperture registers, reference the NFIT NVDIMM block data window region table, block data window start offset and size of block data window.